speedybits/b4m_turtlebot3/b4m_readme.md

 # B4M TurtleBot3 Project

-This repository contains the ROS2 packages for the B4M TurtleBot3 project, which includes:
+This repository contains the ROS2 packages for the B4M TurtleBot3 project, focusing on:
 - `b4m_bridge`: ROS2 bridge node for processing sensor data and controlling the robot
 - `b4m_voice`: Voice control package for natural language interaction
-- `b4m_camera`: Camera handling package

 ## Quick Start